 Although burial traditions vary, funerals are significant for all Gabonese.
 Traditionally, the deceased is kept in the family home following death, where friends and family gather to grieve and pray over the body.
-Due to Gabon's intense heat and humidity (see Political and Social Relations), remains are buried within 1-2 days of death, usually near the ancestors of the deceased and may stay with the family for a week or more.
+Due to Gabon's intense heat and humidity (see Political and Social Relations), remains are buried within 1-2 days of death, usually near the ancestors of the deceased.
+At the burial, friends and family tell stories about the deceased and may stay with the family for a week or more.